luphoria/graim-website/index.md

 ## TODOs
 Note there is more to-do, this is just the current high priority / next on the list.

- - Mute
  - Database management commands (add/remove user, add/remove moderator)
  - `whosent` command
+ - sync moderation across rooms

 ## Features
 - Kick
 - Ban + unban
 - Mute
-- Discord moderators may use `;whosent` to discover what matrix user is behind a Discord message
+- Discord moderators may use `whosent` to discover what matrix user is behind a Discord message
+- Userinfo command

 ## How
 graim is built with the intention of being Matrix-first.
 There are a few reasons for this: